Asset Mix Definition

 Moderate portfolios are those in which equities comprise 40-50% of the total assets.
 Even among the equity exposure, a higher percentage may be towards blue-chip or dividend-paying stocks instead of more adventurous ones.

 An aggressive investor has an affinity toward risk and is willing to accept the higher risk to create opportunities for increased returns.
 Though age is not a barometer for assessing risk, typically, this investor is young, in an early lifecycle stage, or has a long investment horizon.

-A portfolio with over 60% of assets invested in equities can be considered to be aggressive.
+Aggressive portfolios are those portfolios with over 60% investment of assets in equities.
 Very aggressive asset allocation models can even invest over 90% of the assets in equities.